 Table of Contents

-The Eisenhower Matrix is a technique of rating your tasks based on urgency.
-It helps you know the critical activities and those tasks that you should bypass.
+The Prioritization Matrix is a tool for rating your tasks based on urgency.
+It helps you know the critical activities and those tasks that you should bypass and can be useful in project management, small businesses, or personal tasks.

 “Most tasks that are urgent are not important, and most tasks that are important are not urgent.”